quattromani/childrenssafetyimmobilizer/index.md

 ---

-## ADDITIONAL DETAILED BENEFITS OF THE CHILDREN'S GENTLE IMMOBILIZER:
+## ADDITIONAL DETAILED BENEFITS OF THE CHILDREN'S Safety IMMOBILIZER:

 ## REDUCED RADIATION EXPOSURE
 - Less radiation exposure to pediatric patient as well as non-patient support, including parents, technologist, and physician